Event Series Intelligence

 - Followed-by logic, repeat patterns and detection of missing events

-- ESP and CEP federated processing
+- CEP federated processing

 - Time and length based sliding window